-Thank you to all those who supported Stanford in RecycleMania.
-In this annual competition, Stanford competes against 450+ colleges and universities across the country in an effort to waste less and recycle and compost more.
-Students, staff, and faculty unite to reduce the university’s collective waste footprint and beat the competition!
-During the 8-week competition, Stanford reports recycling and trash tonnage, and is then ranked among all participating colleges and universities.
-View the final results here.
-The competition goals include increasing campus wide engagement in the competition, building upon best practices for waste reduction, and ultimately reducing our waste while increasing our recycling to help Stanford WIN!
+Reduce waste and help Stanford win!
+Throughout February and March, Stanford is competing against 400+ colleges and universities across the country in an effort to waste less and recycle and compost more.
+We need all students, staff, and faculty to unite with the goal of reducing the university’s collective waste footprint and beating the competition!
+During the 8-week contest, Stanford reports recycling and trash tonnage, and is then ranked among all participating colleges and universities.
+The competition goals include increasing campus-wide engagement in the competition, building upon best practices for waste reduction, and ultimately reducing our waste while increasing our recycling to help Stanford WIN!

 1. Pledge to Recycle!